Evergreen Hail Damage Roof Repair

 How Hail Can Damage Your Evergreen Roof

-• Asphalt Shingles: Hail can dislodge protective granules, exposing the surface and lowering UV protection.
-Surface damage may also develop.
+• Asphalt Shingles: Hail can knock off protective granules, reducing coverage and lowering UV protection.
+Cracking may also develop.

-• Tile Roofs: Clay and concrete tiles can crack, or even loosen after impact.
+• Tile Roofs: Clay and concrete tiles can crack, or even shift out of place after impact.

-• Metal Roofs: Hail may create cosmetic damage and can loosen seams.
+• Metal Roofs: Hail may cause surface indentations and can compromise panel connections.

-• Flat Roofs: Roofing membranes can tear, which may allow water intrusion over time.
+• Flat Roofs: Roofing membranes can puncture, which may cause moisture issues over time.

-Issues aren’t always obvious-especially on steep roofs-so a thorough inspection is always advised after a hail event.
+Not all damage is immediately visible-especially on high-pitched roofs-so a thorough inspection is always advised after a hail event.

 Signs of Hail Damage To Your Roof